PrefectHQ/prefect-great-expectations/README.md

 Requires an installation of Python 3.7+.

-We recommend using a Python virtual environment manager such as pipenv, conda or virtualenv.
+We recommend using a Python virtual environment manager such as pipenv, conda, or virtualenv.

-These tasks are designed to work with Prefect 2.0.
-For more information about how to use Prefect, please refer to the [Prefect documentation](https://orion-docs.prefect.io/).
+These tasks are designed to work with Prefect 2.
+For more information about how to use Prefect, please refer to the [Prefect documentation](https://docs.prefect.io/).

 ### Installation